 You’d also have to figure Republicans will want some deliberations, however superficial, so they can claim Trump has been exonerated.

+The length of an impeachment trial is another highly variable issue.
 The Johnson impeachment trial in 1868 lasted from March 5 until May 16, when the Senate’s first crucial “test vote” on a catch-all article of impeachment failed by one vote.
 Ten days later the Senate voted predictably to acquit on two other articles, and subsequently voted for general acquittal and adjournment.

 Clinton’s impeachment trial was more hurried: It began on January 7, 1999, when presiding officer Chief Justice William Rehnquist was sworn in, and ended on February 12, with Clinton’s easy acquittal on both articles (45 senators, all Republicans, voted for his guilt on the perjury article, with ten Republicans defecting; and 50 senators vote for the obstruction article, with five Republicans defecting).